What is Gutenberg?

 A natural next step in starting developing for Gutenberg is creating your own custom blocks.
 As a theme or plugin developer you probably have needs or desires that are just not met with the default Gutenberg blocks.

-If you feel ready to take the deepest plunge in developing for Gutenberg – dive into a detailed tutorial series in how to create custom Gutenberg blocks:
+If you feel ready to take the plunge – dive into a detailed tutorial series in how to create custom Gutenberg blocks:

 Looking for something easier?

-If you don’t feel ready to write your own custom blocks, there are tools to make the process easier.
+If you don’t feel ready to learn a new language in order to write your own custom blocks, there are tools to make the process easier.
 I wouldn’t recommend doing this in the long run, but this can be a good starting point.

 Advanced Custom Fields (ACF) Pro (paid version) plugin provides an easier way to create your own custom blocks.
 All you need to do is set up all the settings for your block, and write the PHP part of outputting the block content.